Temperature anomaly (K; relative to 1971-2000) - Land: latitudes between 90S and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In land locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.77 degrees Kelvin in August 2025, compared to 0.70 in the previous month.
+In land locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.77 degrees Kelvin in August 2025, compared to 0.70 in July 2025.

 Sample.
-There are 2,108 observations overall in the monthly series displayed in the plot above.
-The time range covered by the series stretches from January 1850 to August 2025.
+There are 2,108 records overall in the monthly time series displayed in the graph above.
+The period covered by the series extends from January 1850 to August 2025.

 Latest values